thekakamask/RealEstateManager/README.md

       - ❌ **NOT IMPLEMENTED** Unit test for date formatting.
       - ❌ **NOT IMPLEMENTED** Integration test for network availability.
       - ✅ **DONE** DAO tests using instrumented tests for Room database
-      - ✅ **IN PROGRESS** Repository unit tests using fake DAO architecture and model/entity separation
+      - ✅ **DONE** Repository unit tests using fake DAO architecture and model/entity separation

 ## 🛠️ **Tech Stack**